-A. Prevocational services are individualized, personcentered services that assist beneficiaries in establishing their path to obtain individualized community employment.
+- A. Prevocational services are individualized, person-centered services that assist beneficiaries in establishing their path to obtain individualized community employment.
 This service is time limited and targeted for people who have an interest in becoming employed in individual jobs in the community but who may need additional skills, information, and experiences to determine their employment goal and to become successfully employed.
-Beneficiaries receiving prevocational services may choose to leave this service at any time or pursue employment opportunities at any time.

-B. Prevocational services are the overarching services and may be delivered in a combination of these two service types:

-onsite prevocational services also referred to as onsite community career planning (CP); and a. prevocational services may be delivered virtually.
+Beneficiaries receiving prevocational services may choose to leave this service at any time or pursue employment opportunities at any time. - B. Prevocational services isare the overarching services and may be delivered in a combination of these three_two service types: - onsite prevocational services also referred to as onsite community career planning (CP); and - 2. community career planning; and CP in a small group a. prevocational services may be delivered virtually. - 3. virtual prevocational services.3.
+Repealed.